BCcampus/pressbooks-textbook/README.md

 * Annotation features
 * Optionally redistributing free, electronic versions of your book
 * Download links to openly licensed textbooks, ready to remix.
-* A remix 'eco-system' — Search and Import chapters from the same instance of PressBooks
+* A remix 'eco-system' — Search and Import chapters from the same instance of Pressbooks
 * Disable/enable comments

 Primary Use Case